irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/users.rst

 The user's call forward can be configured with the **List of call forward settings**  button.

 These are the fields and available values:

+    Active
+        Allows enabling or disabling this call forward.

     Call Type
         Determines if the forward must be applied to external, internal or any